Frequently Asked Questions

 What standard of accommodation can I expect?

 All of our accommodation in Ladakh has been chosen especially for our guests’ comfort and enjoyment.
 Most of our choices are boutique or heritage hotels, which feature traditional Ladakhi design with modern comforts, but even so they are not luxurious by western standards.
 Your accommodation will be basic but comfortable, and always warmed by the exceptional hospitality of the Ladakhi people.
-In homestays, you can expect a more traditional experience, but it will still be clean and comfortable.
+In homestays, you can expect a more traditional experience, but it will still be clean and welcoming.

 Will there be somewhere safe to store my valuables?